hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 !!!
 Dont

-Don't pair two primary actions in a Page Header.
+Don’t pair two primary actions in a Page Header.
 Instead, communicate the highest priority action for the user with a primary Button or Dropdown and other actions with a secondary Button or Dropdown.

 ![Page Header two primary actions](/assets/components/page-header/page-header-dont-two-actions.png =700x*)